Leslie Kuo decodes some of the funky signage on and around Karl Marx Allee…

 Yet other signs display letters which are not part of any alphabet, yet can be read by everyone.
 In Germany, this simple symbol, with its one twist and three loops, can only mean one thing: here is a bakery.

 If you spot this magic character, take the chance to pause and fuel up, whether with a crisp pretzel or a slice of yeasted cake with Streusel, before setting out to find more signage and lettering treasures of your own.
-There’s the whole rest of the neighborhood to discover; and after that, the rest of Berlin.
+There’s the whole rest of the neighbourhood to discover; and after that, the rest of Berlin.